Rogeti TSE frame review

 The frame has a small circular bubble level for setting it at 45 degrees.

 As I mentioned, TS-E lenses have two rotational adjustments.
-The one at the lens mount rotates by 180 degrees in 30 degree steps, whilst the one on the shift mechanism rotates by 90 degrees in 45 degree steps
+The one at the lens mount rotates by 180 degrees in 30 degree steps, whilst the one on the tilt mechanism rotates by 90 degrees in 45 degree steps

 By mounting the frame at 45 degrees, the following diagonal stitch options are available.